dikortis/LetsTalkETC/Episodes/Episode_11.md

-kind of tells me how hard I want to make this problem and you can kind of show you can set how hard you want the problem to be but also sorry yeah so yeah yeah
+kind of tells me how hard I want to make this problem and you can kind of show you can set how hard you want the problem to be but also sorry